Job Title: Discipline Chair for Internal Medicine

-- Provide on-campus teaching in areas consistent with the field.
-Courses include the clinical medicine course, clinical procedural skills, and clinical simulations.
+- Provide on-campus teaching in areas consistent with the discipline of Internal Medicine including up to 14 lectures or case presentation small group curricula for the clinical medicine course and participates in the education of students in clinical procedural skills and clinical simulations.

-- Develops goals and objectives for each lecture, laboratory, or small group case presentation.
+- Develop goals and objectives for each lecture, laboratory, or small group case presentation.

-- Assure an accurate and up to date syllabi if serving as a course director.
+- Assure an accurate and up to date syllabi for the rotation and any course directed.

-- Collaborates with the Chair from the other VCOM Campuses to assure a common curriculum is maintained across campuses.
+- Collaborate each year with their Internal Medicine counterpart from the other VCOM Campuses to assure a common curriculum is maintained across campuses.

 - Assure the learning materials are consistent with national curricular models recommended for medical students and with the college’s mission.